bootuz-dinamon/ender3-v3-se-full-klipper/README.md

 # ender3-v3-se-full-klipper

-Configuration files for Klipper for Ender3 V3 SE.
+Configuration files for Klipper for Creality Ender-3 V3 SE.

 With current control for stepper motors.
 Now the motors do not overheat.